Nick Desai steps down as CEO from mobile doctor firm Heal

 Join Transform 2021 for the most important themes in enterprise AI & Data.
 Learn more.

-Heal cofounder Nick Desai said he has stepped down as CEO of the mobile health care firm he founded.
+Heal’s Nick Desai said he has stepped down from the CEO role at the mobile health care firm he cofounded.

-In an interview with VentureBeat, Desai said he would like to take a break and think about his next move after working hard at Heal for the past six and a half years.
+In an interview with VentureBeat, Desai said he would like to take a break and think about his next move.
 He has been replaced at Heal by new CEO Scott Vertrees, who previously worked as a consultant and part of the advisory firm Javergo Partners.

 Desai’s company changed health care by recruiting doctors to make house calls.
 During the pandemic, this kind of care — combined with Heal’s telehealth options — became critical ways to treat people, Desai said.

 Available in 11 states, Heal has served more than 250,000 patients, he said.
 The company had to cut through a lot of red tape involving physicians being allowed to cross interstate lines to provide care.
-But Heal is available to 150 million Americans through 20 different insurance plans.
+But Heal is now available to 150 million Americans through 20 different insurance plans.

 “It’s much more about operational execution now,” he said.
 “I’ve been thinking since last November that it’s time to take a step back.”

-His wife Renee Dua will remain at the company and continue in her role as the chief medical officer.
-She recruits and oversees hundreds of doctors.
+His wife Renee Dua will remain at the company and continue in her role as chief medical officer, recruiting and overseeing hundreds of doctors.

 “The best thing about Heal is serving patients, saving lives, but the most personally rewarding part was building a business with my wife, my best friend and my partner,” Desai said.

-About 85% of telehealth users come from households with an income over $150,000 — meaning there’s still a lot of work to create effective solutions that are equally and easily available to those who need it most, Desai said.
+About 85% of telehealth users come from households with an income over $150,000 — meaning more work needs to be done to create effective solutions that are equally and easily available to those who need it most, Desai said.
 That’s one of the issues he is pondering now that he can be an entrepreneur again.

 Desai said Heal transformed health care with innovative solutions like doctor house calls, one-touch telehealth, and upfront price transparency.
 The company raised more than $120 million from investors that include Lionel Richie, Fidelity, Breyer Capital, and Humana.